AustinCodingAcademy/summer-gitbook/README.md

 browser is only capable of reading three languages: HTML, CSS, and JavaScript.
-Lately, most of the popular browsers have implemented a new JavaScript feature called [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), which allows your browser to render 2D and 3D scenes by tapping into your device hardware (think CPU, RAM, etc).
+Lately, most of the popular browsers have implemented a new JavaScript feature called [WebGL](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API), which allows your browser to render 2D and 3D scenes by tapping into your device's hardware (think CPU, RAM, etc).

-### Three.js (2010)
+### three.js (2010)
-WebGL was a huge feature for JavaScript, and [Three.js](https://threejs.org/), among [others](https://en.wikipedia.org/wiki/Three.js#Overview), came along to help developers build with the WebGL API more easily.
+WebGL was a huge feature for JavaScript, and [three.js](https://threejs.org/), among [others](https://en.wikipedia.org/wiki/Three.js#Overview), came along to help developers build with the WebGL API more easily.